The Wizard of Oz: Victor Fleming, the main director

 Cukor did not shoot any scenes for the film, but acted merely as a creative advisor to the troubled production.
 His prior commitment to direct Gone with the Wind required him to leave on November 3, 1938, when Victor Fleming assumed directorial responsibility.
-As director, Fleming chose not to shift the film from Cukor's creative realignment, as producer LeRoy had already expressed his satisfaction with the film's new course.
+As director, Fleming chose not to shift the film from Cukor's creative realignment.
+Producer LeRoy had already expressed his satisfaction with the film's new course.